CodingConnect/ProcessingAtTheY/README.md

 * Check out processing.org/reference to
  * Learn more about the functions that you’ve already learned.
  * Learn new functions.
-   * Example: Here’s a simple function that allows you to writes notes to yourself and other programmers inside the code without confusing the computer.
+   * Example: <a href="https://processing.org/reference/comment.html">Here’s a simple function</a> that allows you to writes notes to yourself and other programmers inside the code without confusing the computer.
 * Start with this code

 <h2>Suggestions for What to Do Next</h2>